 However, in the post-Alex Ferguson years, Jones’ form has fallen off a cliff and he has, so far, failed to fulfil his potential as a player owing to a combination of injuries and errors in games.

 The nadir of Jones’ United career came on Sunday when he was substituted at half-time against Sheffield United in the team’s 3-3 draw.
 He had made an error for the home side’s opening goal and it was the third time in five matches that he was hooked at half-time.

-Jones signed a new four-year contract earlier this year, a deal that entitles him to a testimonial in 2021 after a decade of service to United.
-However, according to Daniel Taylor, writing in The Athletic, the 27-year-old did not request a testimonial.
+Jones signed a new four-year contract in 2019, a deal that entitles him to a testimonial in 2021 after a decade of service to United.
+However, according to Daniel Taylor, writing in The Athletic, the defender did not request a testimonial.
 He flatly ruling out the prospect of staging the game as he did not believe he was popular enough among fans of the club.

 “When Jones signed a new four-year contract in February he was entitled to request a testimonial as part of the deal, as was the case with Michael Carrick, Wayne Rooney, Ryan Giggs, Roy Keane and all the other players who have given the club a decade of their lives,” Taylor writes.